KumarRobotics/msckf_vio/README.md

 roslaunch msckf_vio msckf_vio_fla.launch
 ```

-Once the nodes are running you need to run the dataset rosbags, for example:
+Once the nodes are running you need to run the dataset rosbags (on a different terminal), for example:

 ```
 rosbag play V1_01_easy.bag